Rishita-Sindhwani/PortfolioR/README.md

 # PortfolioR
 This project served as a base to learn different User Interactions using code.
+This was so that I can communicate better with the developers in the future.
 It is a beginner's project which contains a Loading Screen, Header, Landing section, Home, About, Skills, Services, Portfolio, Recommended By, Contact and Footer.